Is an MPH Worth It? 6 Questions to Consider

 There’s no straightforward answer to questions like “Is an MPH worth it?”
 Now that you’ve had the opportunity to think about what an MPH would mean for you and your career, you’ve hopefully been able to determine that answer for yourself.

 Want to learn more about what you can expect to find in an MPH program?
 Find out with these 7 MPH Courses That Will Expand Your Impact, and check out the Rasmussen University Master of Public Health online degree program to learn more about getting started.

-1Tuition for MBA, MHRM, MHA and MSN programs is $155 per credit ($125 per credit for MPH).
-Students in all programs must maintain continuous enrollment to remain eligible for the tuition pricing of $155/$125 per credit.
+1Tuition for MPH program is $205 per credit.
+Students must maintain continuous enrollment to remain eligible for the tuition pricing of $205 per credit.
 A student who withdraws and re-enrolls will be required to pay the tuition price offered at the time of their re-enrollment.
-Students who receive the tuition price of $155/$125 per credit cannot use any additional discounts, grants and/or scholarships.
-If a student needs to retake one or more courses in the degree program, the total cost of the program will exceed $10,000.
-Program cost breakdown: $7,440 in tuition + $2,460 in fees = $9,900 in program cost ($7,000 in tuition + $2,870 in fees = $9,870 in program cost for MPH).
-Program availability varies by campus and state; please see the Rasmussen University Catalog for details.
+If a student needs to retake one or more courses in the degree program, the total cost of the program will exceed $15,000.
+MPH program cost breakdown: $11,480 in tuition + $2,870 in fees = $14,350 in program cost.
+Program availability varies by campus and state; please see the Rasmussen University Catalog for details

 2Completion time is dependent on transfer credits accepted and the number of courses completed each term.